Finish off your triathlon season with a must do event!

-Rules and Guidelines: As a USAT sanctioned event, the each event within the White Mountain Triathlon festival will adhere to USAT Rules and Guidlines.
+Rules and Guidelines: As a USAT sanctioned event, the Sunapee Triathlon will adhere to USAT Rules and Guidelines.
 Please see below for USAT resources and literature:

 – Commonly Violated USAT Rules

-Transition Area: Opens at 5:30 am on race morning, and will close 20 minutes prior to the start of each respective race.
-Bike frame number must be applied to enter the TA.
-Transition will open for athletes to collect gear and bicycles after the last athlete has finished the bike portion of each event.
+Transition: Opens at 6:30am on race morning, and will close 15 minutes prior to the start of the race.
+Bike frame number must be applied to enter transition.
+Transition will open for athletes to collect gear and bicycles after the last athlete has finished the bike course.

 Pets – Can I bring my furry friend?: While we are animal lovers, pets are not allowed in Sunapee State Park or at the Sunapee Triathlon for safety reasons.

-Elite – Elite athletes start and wave 1 and will only be eligible for overall awards
+Elite – Elite athletes start in wave 1 and will only be eligible for overall awards.

 Age Group – All athletes wishing to race against their same-age and gender participants.
 This category will make up the bulk of participants.